centre-for-humanities-computing/netarkivet-word2vec/README.md

-# netarkivet-word2vec
+# Netarkivet-word2vec

-Koden til at optræne word2vec embeddings baseret på data fra netarkivet
+Code for training embeddings word2vec on the Danish web archive, Netarkivet.